 2. Antioxidant Properties

-Oxidative stress plays a significant role when it comes to skin damage.
+Oxidative stressi XA condition in which an imbalance between oxygen reactive species and its defense system leads to skin cell dysfunction. plays a significant role when it comes to skin damage.
 Hence, dermatologists usually recommend using antioxidant serums for the skin.

 These serums work by scavenging free radicals and preventing them from causing skin damage (10).